 Note from the designer:

-Our grateful thanks go to Bhooma Aravamudan for exquisitely stitching the model of Annie's sampler.
+With grateful thanks to Linda Clews who lovingly stitched the model.
 At the very core of Hands Across the Sea Samplers there is a team of needleworkers who are passionate about antique samplers and being able to share those samplers with you.